 Commodore Lenselink and his wife Anne Mieke live with their children Tim (1996) and Julia (1998) in Voorschoten, The Netherlands.
 He is interested in international affairs, architecture and sports (tennis, running and swimming).

 Force Commander European Union Naval Force Somalia

-The Force Commander is exercising command and control of all military forces in the Operation Area.
-He is responsible for planning, orchestration and execution of military activities.
+The Force Commander exercises command and control of all military forces in the Area of Operation.
+He is responsible for the planning, orchestration and execution of military activities.